 The MGH Institute campus comprises parts of seven buildings in and around the historic Charlestown Navy Yard in Boston – see interactive map of the campus and Charlestown Navy Yard.

 The Catherine Filene Shouse Building

-The Catherine Filene Shouse (Shouse) Building at 36 1st Avenue is the graduate school's main building which houses many of our classrooms, clinics, labs, and departmental offices.
+The Catherine Filene Shouse (Shouse) Building at 36 1st Avenue is the graduate school's main building which houses many of our classrooms, labs, and departmental offices.
 The departmental offices for the School of Nursing, the School of Health and Rehabilitation Sciences and its departments of Communication Sciences and Disorders, Occupational Therapy, and Physician Assistant Studies are all in the Shouse Building.
-The offices of Information Technology and Campus Operations are also located there, on the fourth floor.
+The offices of Information Technology and Campus Services are also located there, on the fourth floor.
 Read about the history of the Shouse Building.

 The Institute's skills assessment labs, simulation labs, and physical assessment lab provide simulated hospital environments for students developing their clinical skills.
 Read more about clinical education at the Institute.